Dineshkumar021617/Project-1/README.md

 ## Articles published / References
 [1]	BIDISHA, L. D AND MUKULESH, B. (2013) EMPLOYEE RETENTION: A REVIEW OF LITERATURE.
 JOURNAL OF BUSINESS AND MANAGEMENT, 14, 8-16.

 [2]	MITA, M., AARTI K. AND RAVNEETA, D. (2014) STUDY ON EMPLOYEE RETENTION AND COMMITMENT.
 INTERNATIONAL JOURNAL OF ADVANCE RESEARCH IN COMPUTER SCIENCE AND MANAGEMENT STUDIES, 2, 154-164.

 [3]	WORKFORCE PLANNING FOR WISCONSIN STATE GOVERNMENT (2005) EMPLOYEE RETENTION.

 [4]	SAMUEL, M.O.
 AND CHIPUNZA, C. (2009) EMPLOYEE RETENTION AND TURNOVER: USING MOTIVATIONAL VARIABLES AS A PANACEA.
 AFRICAN JOURNAL OF BUSINESS MANAGEMENT, 3, 410-415.

 [5]	SHERIDAN, J.E.
 (1992) ORGANIZATIONAL CULTURE AND EMPLOYEE RETENTION.
 ACADEMY OF MANAGEMENT JOURNAL, 35, 1036- 1056.

 [6]	FITZ-ENZ, J. (1990) GETTING AND KEEPING GOOD EMPLOYEES.
 IN PERSONNEL, 67, 25-29.

 [7]	BROWN, L.K., SCHULTZ, J.R., FORSBERG, A.D., KING, G., KOCIK, S.M.
 AND BUTLER, R.B.
 (2002) PREDICTORS OF RETENTION AMONG HIV/HAEMOPHILIA HEALTH CARE PROFESSIONALS.
 GENERAL HOSPITAL PSYCHIATRY, 24, 48-54.

 [8]	WALKER, J.W.
 (2001) ZERO DEFECTIONS?
 HUMAN RESOURCE PLANNING, 24, 6-8.

 [9] naqvi, s.m.m.r. and bashir, s.
 (2015) it-expert retention through organizational commitment: a study of public sector information technology professionals in pakistan. applied computing and informatics, 11, 60-75.

 [10] ghapanchi, a.h. and aurum, a.
 (2011) antecedents to it personnel’s intentions to leave: a systematic literature review. journal of systems and software, 84, 238-249.

 [11] allen, d.g. and shanock, l.r.
 (2013) perceived organizational support and embeddedness as key mechanisms connecting socialization tactics to commitment and turnover among new employees. journal of organizational behaviour, 34, 350-369

 [12] andrews, d.r. and wan, t.t.
 (2009) the importance of mental health to the experience of job strain: an evidence‐ guided approach to improve retention. journal of nursing management, 17, 340-351.

 [13] loan‐clarke, j., arnold, j., coombs, c., hartley, r. and bosley, s.
 (2010) retention, turnover and return—a longitudinal study of allied health professionals in britain. human resource management journal, 20, 391-406.

 [14] christeen, g.
-(2015) retaining professional workers: what makes them stay? employee relations, 37, 102-121 [15] hiltrop, j.m.
-(1999) the quest for the best: human resource practices to attract and retain talent. european management journal, 17, 422-430.
-[1]	BIDISHA, L. D AND MUKULESH, B. (2013) EMPLOYEE RETENTION: A REVIEW OF LITERATURE.
-JOURNAL OF BUSINESS AND MANAGEMENT, 14, 8-16.
-[2]	MITA, M., AARTI K. AND RAVNEETA, D. (2014) STUDY ON EMPLOYEE RETENTION AND COMMITMENT.
-INTERNATIONAL JOURNAL OF ADVANCE RESEARCH IN COMPUTER SCIENCE AND MANAGEMENT STUDIES, 2, 154-164.
-[3]	WORKFORCE PLANNING FOR WISCONSIN STATE GOVERNMENT (2005) EMPLOYEE RETENTION.
-[4]	SAMUEL, M.O.
-AND CHIPUNZA, C. (2009) EMPLOYEE RETENTION AND TURNOVER: USING MOTIVATIONAL VARIABLES AS A PANACEA.
-AFRICAN JOURNAL OF BUSINESS MANAGEMENT, 3, 410-415.
-[5]	SHERIDAN, J.E.
-(1992) ORGANIZATIONAL CULTURE AND EMPLOYEE RETENTION.
-ACADEMY OF MANAGEMENT JOURNAL, 35, 1036- 1056.
-[6]	FITZ-ENZ, J. (1990) GETTING AND KEEPING GOOD EMPLOYEES.
-IN PERSONNEL, 67, 25-29.
-[7]	BROWN, L.K., SCHULTZ, J.R., FORSBERG, A.D., KING, G., KOCIK, S.M.
-AND BUTLER, R.B.
-(2002) PREDICTORS OF RETENTION AMONG HIV/HAEMOPHILIA HEALTH CARE PROFESSIONALS.
-GENERAL HOSPITAL PSYCHIATRY, 24, 48-54.
-[8]	WALKER, J.W.
-(2001) ZERO DEFECTIONS?
-HUMAN RESOURCE PLANNING, 24, 6-8.
-[9] naqvi, s.m.m.r. and bashir, s.
-(2015) it-expert retention through organizational commitment: a study of public sector information technology professionals in pakistan. applied computing and informatics, 11, 60-75.
-[10] ghapanchi, a.h. and aurum, a.
-(2011) antecedents to it personnel’s intentions to leave: a systematic literature review. journal of systems and software, 84, 238-249.
-[11] allen, d.g. and shanock, l.r.
-(2013) perceived organizational support and embeddedness as key mechanisms connecting socialization tactics to commitment and turnover among new employees. journal of organizational behaviour, 34, 350-369
-[12] andrews, d.r. and wan, t.t.
-(2009) the importance of mental health to the experience of job strain: an evidence‐ guided approach to improve retention. journal of nursing management, 17, 340-351.
-[13] loan‐clarke, j., arnold, j., coombs, c., hartley, r. and bosley, s.
-(2010) retention, turnover and return—a longitudinal study of allied health professionals in britain. human resource management journal, 20, 391-406.
-[14] christeen, g.
-(2015) retaining professional workers: what makes them stay? employee relations, 37, 102-121 [15] hiltrop, j.m.
+(2015) retaining professional workers: what makes them stay? employee relations, 37, 102-121

+[15] hiltrop, j.m.
 (1999) the quest for the best: human resource practices to attract and retain talent. european management journal, 17, 422-430.